 Compensation Committee.
 The primary responsibilities of the Compensation Committee are: (a) to review and recommend to the Board the compensation of the Chief Executive Officer and other officers of the Company; (b) to review executive bonus plan allocations; (c) to oversee and advise the Board on the adoption of policies that govern the Company's compensation programs; (d) to oversee the Company's administration of its equity-based compensation and other benefit plans; and (e) to approve grants of stock options to officers and employees of the Company under its stock option plans.
 The Board determines whether the Compensation Committee will take action as a committee or will make recommendations to the Board.
-In fiscal 2012, the Compensation Committee determined the compensy's practice to have the Chief Executive officers make recommendations to the Company's practice to have the Chief Executive Officer make recommendations to the Compensation for its other executive officers.
+In fiscal 2013, the Compensation Committee determined the compensation of the Company's executive officers and delegated compensation determinations for other employees to the Company's President and Chief Executive Officer.
+It is the Company's practice to have the Chief Executive Officer make recommendations to the Compensation Committee with regard to compensation for its other executive officers.
 The specific duties and functions of the Compensation Committee are set forth in its charter.